Current research projects

 From October 2017 until the end of March 2018, I worked on this project at the University of Salzburg (host: Charlotte Werndl; financially sponsored by an Ernst Mach visiting research fellowship from the OeAD).

 Project “Reductionism about understanding why” (since 2016)

 Is understanding why p simply knowing why p?
 Reductionists claim that it is.
 Anti-reductionists argue that understanding why and knowing why come apart in several respects.
-I employ my notion of shallow knowing why (see below) in order to shed light on the relationship between knowing why and understanding why.
-I explore the plausibility of analyzing understanding why in terms of shallow knowing why.
+I employ my notion of non-shallow knowing why (see below) in order to shed light on the relationship between knowing why and understanding why.
+I explore the plausibility of analyzing understanding why in terms of non-shallow knowing why.
 I dub this form of reductionism about understanding why modest and parsimonious reductionism.

 PhD thesis “Knowing why” (2014-2018)